How To Play All The Super Mario Games In Order Of Release

 - Super Mario Bros Wonder

-Of those, we’d particularly recommend Wonder (a brilliant 2D platformer) and Odyssey (an awesome 3D platformer) if you’re looking for a classic-feeling Mario experience with all the modern bells and whistles of the Switch.
+Of those, we’d particularly recommend Wonder (a brilliant 2D platformer) and Odyssey (an awesome 3D platformer), especially if you’re looking for a classic Mario experience with all the modern bells and whistles of the Switch.

 If you’re looking to play some older Mario games on Switch, the 3D All-Stars bundle will get you such classics as Super Mario 64, Super Mario Sunshine and Super Mario Galaxy.

-If you want to go even further back through history, check out the Nintendo Switch Online membership that includes golden oldies going all the way back to the original Super Mario Bros from the NES era.
+If you want to take a trip further down memory lane, check out the Nintendo Switch Online membership that includes golden oldies going all the way back to the original Super Mario Bros from the NES era.

 And in terms of spin-offs that are worth your time, we’d heartily recommend Mario Kart 8 Deluxe (now improved with numerous DLC tracks) and the recent remake of Super Mario RPG.